 - SA providers Letsema and Urbian tied on Digital Smart Service play, joining international heavweights Accenture and Deloitte.

-The operator has linked up with Deloitte, South African (SA) management consultancy Letsema, and SA customer experience (CX) specialist Urbian to expand its new Digital Smart Service offering, pitched as a source of guidance for local businesses that are seeking to up their digital game.
+The operator linked up with Deloitte, South African (SA) management consultancy Letsema, and SA customer experience (CX) specialist Urbian to expand its new Digital Smart Service offering, pitched as a source of guidance for local businesses that are seeking to up their digital game.
 Accenture had previously been highlighted as Vodacom’s first Digital Smart Service partner.